Coda-Coda/handshake/README.md

 # Brief overview:
  - When 2 people meet, one person goes to [Handshake Generator](https://coda-coda.gitlab.io/handshake/Generator/) and generates a Handshake QR code by entering their email address and optionally a privacy passphrase (or alternatively just a unique phrase).
+ - Alternatively, [locations can generate their own QR code](https://coda-coda.gitlab.io/hanshake/locations/Generator/) which can be displayed and scanned by people visiting.
  - The other person scans this QR code which takes them to [Handshake Reader](https://coda-coda.gitlab.io/handshake/Reader) they also enter their email address and privacy passphrase (or just a unique phrase).
  - They then are redirected (or can click the link) which takes them to a pre-filled Google Form which they simply submit (no need to log in).
  - The publicly accessible [Google Spreadsheet](https://docs.google.com/spreadsheets/d/11LaeMly8CQdM7R7MsvE2GSdWZLySA4hNaQ9GrBg53TE/edit?usp=sharing) then has a record of this interaction (recording the date/time and the SHA256 hashes of the two people's email addresses concatenated with their privacy passphrase - or just the hash of their unique phrase)